Skip to content

 Stove uses your application entrance point to start your application alongside the physical components.
 The application's main is the entrance point for the applications in general.

-Everything starts with the TestSystem class.
-You can configure your system with the with function.
+Everything starts with the Stove class.
+You configure your system using the with function.

 .with {